sui-foundation/sui-move-intro-course/unit-four/lessons/1_collections.md

 The `key` type of a `Table` must have the ability constraint of `copy + drop + store`, and the `value` type must have the ability constraint of `store`.

+*Quiz: Would two table objects containing the exact same key-value pairs be equal to each other when checked with the `===` operator?
+Try it out.*

 See the below example for working with `Table` collections:

 ```rust